By Kathy Witt

-There’s always something wonderful to hear, see, smell, taste and touch in Kentucky’s Bluegrass, Blues & Barbecue region.
-From music attractions and festivals to outdoor fun on the riverfront and in forested parks.
+There’s always something wonderful to hear, see, smell, taste and touch in Kentucky’s region of Bluegrass, Blues and Barbecue.
+Festival fun, music, attractions and outdoor activities on the riverfront and in forested parks.
 From unexpected shopping and much-anticipated barbecue to tasty and diverse adventures everywhere you turn.

 Start planning your own adventure today at www.BBBRegion.com!